 - Child Care Respite Care: child care placements for families at risk and families of children with disabilities.

-- Supports to Early Learning and Child Care Programs: providing services to licensed child care programs, community agencies and affiliated organizations.
+- Support to Early Learning and Child Care Program: providing services to licensed child care programs and agencies working towards obtaining a license, community agencies and affiliated organizations.

 The SSDCS Board of Directors comprises leaders from the non-profit and for-profit sectors who are dedicated to the organization’s mission.
 Serving on the SSDCS Board of Directors is an extraordinary opportunity for an individual who is passionate about strengthening leadership and governance in the non-profit sector.